• PROJECT OVERVIEW

 The City of Redmond has significantly grown and changed since it installed its first wastewater treatment facility in 1978.
 The projected population in Redmond by the end of 2045 is 54,000.
 The current system can process and treat 2.8 million gallons per day; the current system will need to be expanded to treat the 4.6 million gallons per day required for the projected population growth.

-The City is expanding the wastewater facility to meet Redmond’s growing needs and address aging infrastructure concerns.
+The city is expanding the wastewater facility to meet Redmond’s growing needs and address aging infrastructure concerns.

 Redmond Icon